-It is not only Philida’s life that we see, but also the whole farm and the district of Worcester.
+Here we have another in the great tradition of the plaasroman (farm novel), which has such a special place in both English and Afrikaans literature.
+Philida’s life that we see, but also the whole farm and the district of Worcester.
 This dorp had recently been elevated from a coach stop on the way to the Karoo to the seat of the magistracy, which was moved there from Tulbagh.

 The British had been governing for about three decades and there were many unsettling changes – indentured labourers, dispossessed Khoi and soon-to-be-free slaves could no longer be treated like beasts of burden.

 Philida takes advantage of this to report her lover to the magistrate for breach of promise, which is quite startling, I grant you.
 But in general Philida turns out to be far too romanticised; she may be feisty, often bloody minded, but she is not really traumatised.

 Not damaged.
 Brink showed the externals of her life, and some of her inner musings, without really getting to her pain – which is why it is an easy read.
 Easy, compared with the harrowing and unhinged Unconfessed, by Yvette Christiaanse (Kwela, 2007) for example, which deals with similar themes.

 There is a further problem with her voice, which is where more finishing would have been in order.
 Much of the novel is narrated by Philida herself, and though her lowly, uneducated speech is shown by poor noun-verb agreement, this is not at all consistently done.